Skip to main content

 • A morning break is usually arranged at approximately the 30 mile mark.
 This break includes snacks and water.

-• The lunch station is usually half way from the start, or further depending on the length of the route for the day.
+• The lunch station is usually halfway from the start, or farther depending on the length of the route for the day.
 The lunch location will be clearly marked and will typically be in a park slightly off the route.
 The SAG crews feed us very well, so don’t worry about food at lunch.

 • On long days there may also be an afternoon break, with a water station somewhere along the road.